tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 #### Judging party [judge]
-The judging party is a neutral (not affiliated with any player) entity whose responsability is to maintain order in the game and make sure nobody is attempting to cheat and that, to the extent of its knowledge, every transaction is valid.
+The judging party is a neutral (not affiliated with any player) entity whose responsability is to maintain order in the game and make sure nobody is able to cheat and that, to the extent of its knowledge, every transaction is valid.

 #### Current player
 Players play on a turn-by-turn basis.
 We will call _current player_ the player of which it is currently the turn.